abdelmonem55/learn-rust/w-near.md

 #[allow(unused_imports)]
 ```

-here we use attibute to mute the compiler warning for unused imports
+here we use attibute to mute the compiler warning for unused imports.

 ----